 If you select a show or movie from a channel that isn’t currently installed on your Roku device, you’ll be prompted to add it.
 Once added, your content should start streaming right away.

 The Roku Channel

-This can be a bit confusing.
-After all, you can already add the Epix channel to Roku if you’re an Epix subscriber via cable, or the Epix Now channel if you want to sign-up directly, so why would you want one of these subscriptions inside The Roku Channel?
+All of this choice can be a bit confusing.
+After all, you can already add the Epix channel to Roku if you’re an Epix subscriber via cable, or the Epix Now channel if you want to sign up directly, so why would you want one of these subscriptions inside The Roku Channel?

 The answer is portability.
 While dedicated channels added from the Channel Store only work on Roku devices, The Roku Channel is available to watch within the Roku app for iOS and Android, and on the web.
 It’s a clever way to extend a portion of the Roku experience onto other devices, letting you watch anywhere you go.

 The free Roku app for Android and iOS devices significantly enhances what you can do with Roku both at home and when you’re on the road.
 Here are some of its best features:

 - Home of The Roku Channel for mobile viewing

 - Functions as a full replacement for the remote that came with your Roku device

 - Launch channels on your Roku directly from the app